- Get Involved

 Nature’s Neighborhood: closed from Wednesday, March 5 through Sunday, March 16, for pre-season refurbishment

 Museum of Science: closed from Monday, March 10 through Friday, March 14 for removal of the butterfly exhibit closed on March 9.

 Important note to all visitors planning to arrive at our Broadway entrance:

 Due to the Aquarium’s construction, foot traffic entering our Broadway entrance is currently diverted through our Amphitheatre.
-During the summer months, the Amphitheatre hosts various concerts as part of our Summer Concert Series.
-The Broadway entrance may be closed on concert days so all visitors will be required to enter and exit the Zoo from our entrance at the Anthony Wayne Trail.
+During the summer months, the Amphitheatre hosts the Summer Concert Series, and on concert days, the Broadway entrance may be closed for concert set-up.
+This would require visitors to enter and exit the Zoo from our entrance at the Anthony Wayne Trail.
 Click here to view the Summer Concert Series schedule.

 The Toledo Zoo’s Aquarium is closed for a long term renovation project that will be completed in 2015.
 The area surrounding the Aquarium, including the path between the Aquarium and the Amphitheatre may be closed during the construction phase.
 When needed, signs may be present in the area with info and directions for detours.

 The Aquarium building’s historic WPA architecture will be preserved during the construction phase, but the interior is being completely remodeled.
-While visitors and Zoo staff will surely miss the Aquarium during its renovation phase, we are excited about unveiling the newly renovated Aquarium in 2015.
+While visitors and Zoo staff will surely miss the Aquarium during its renovation phase, we are very excited about unveiling the newly remodeled Aquarium in 2015.
 Stay tuned!